trafi/states/State.md

 ## Why should I use states?

-We're using states in Trafi for a few reasons that you should care about:
+We're using states in Trafi for a few reasons:
-1. States help us share solutions between platforms
+- States help us share solutions between platforms
-2. States break down big problems to small pieces
+- States break down big problems to small pieces
-3. States keep our code pure and easily testable
+- States keep our code pure and easily testable

 ## What is a state?